sdsna/2021USRacialInequality/README.md

 The data is distributed 2 files, 1) data in Excel and Stata format and 2) a codebook in Excel format.

-1. Cross-sectional data from most recent year, US Cities Index Results 2019, available in [Excel](https://github.com/sdsna/2019USCitiesIndex/blob/master/2019USCitiesIndexResults.xlsx) and [Stata](https://github.com/sdsna/2019USCitiesIndex/blob/master/2019USCitiesIndexResults.dta) format.
+1. Cross-sectional data from most recent year, 2021 In the Red: The US Failure to Deliver on a Promise of Racial Inequality, available in [Excel](https://github.com/sdsna/2019USCitiesIndex/blob/master/2019USCitiesIndexResults.xlsx) and [Stata](https://github.com/sdsna/2019USCitiesIndex/blob/master/2019USCitiesIndexResults.dta) format.
 2. A [codebook](https://github.com/sdsna/2019USCitiesIndex/blob/master/Codebook.xlsx) containing variable source and metatadata

 ## Methodology

-The [Methodology](https://github.com/sdsna/2019USCitiesIndex/blob/master/2019USCitiesMethodology.pdf) from the 2019 US Cities Index.
+The [Methodology](https://us-inequality.sdgindex.org) from the 2021 In the Red report and data visualization.

 ## License